Financial support and welfare advice during coronavirus

 Reopening of schools across the UK began in February.
-Most primary schools and some secondary schools have now reopened, while remote learning remains in place for some secondaries.
 Further information about education across the four nations can be found in the general guidance links below:

 This page is being regularly reviewed and updated as coronavirus advice and guidance changes.